 Mourning / Bereavement

-Mourning describes the intense sadness or grief that you feel when you lose someone very special to you through death but also when other losses and changes take place e.g. when your marriage, relationship or friendship ends, when you leave your homeland or home, change jobs, let go of a hope or ideal etc. Death is the ultimate loss and whether expected or sudden, the finality is profound.
+Mourning describes the intense sadness or grief that you feel when you lose someone very special to you through death but also when other losses and changes take place e.g. when your marriage, relationship or friendship ends, when you leave your homeland or home, change jobs, lose health or youth, let go of a hope or ideal etc. Death is the ultimate loss and whether expected or sudden, the finality is profound.
 Each loss can connect you with the pain of past losses.
 Your grief experience is influenced by your emotional make up and your personal life journey.
 Therefore, your grief is highly personal, even within the same family, and will progress at your own pace.
 If full mourning and letting go of a loss takes place, there is always an opportunity for growth and regeneration.

 If you feel very alone in your grief or are worried about the course it is taking, I offer a short term, focused therapy to help you come to terms with the loss and pain you are experiencing and how this is affecting you.